 The University of Arkansas is committed to the recruitment and graduation of military-affiliate students.
 In addition, the university is a proud member of the Yellow Ribbon Program.
 The program helps cover a portion of the difference between non-resident and resident tuition that is not covered by the Post 9/11 Veterans Educational Assistance Act of 2008.
 Students are placed on the Yellow Ribbon Program on a first-come, first-served basis.
-To see if you qualify, please contact the Veterans Resource and Information Center.
+To see if you qualify, please contact the Veteran and Military-Affiliated Student Center.

 When to Apply

 Students interested in applying to the University of Arkansas for the fall semester are urged to apply through the early admission process.
 By applying early, students take advantage of scholarship, housing, and orientation privileges; however, regular fall applications will be accepted until August 1.
 Be sure to check out our dates and deadlines page.

 Beginning with applications for Spring 2020 admission, the University of Arkansas has an updated application process.
 Please create a New Student Center account prior to beginning your application.

 Setting up a New Student Center Account and Managing Your Application